mzattera/v4j/docs/index.md

 - [Note 001 - The Text](./001)

-  A short description of how the texts used in the library are obtained; it shows of concordance and mjority versions of the Voynich transcription are obtained.
+  A short description about how the texts used in the library are obtained; it shows of concordance and majority versions of the Voynich transcription are obtained.

 - [Note 002 - Some Basic Statistics](./002)